Dashue/dashue.github.io/Snow/_posts/2013-12-05-Making-angularjs-directives-re-usable-by-passing-parameters.md

          };
     });

-With two objectives achieved the only thing left in our example is the hard-coded click functionality.
+With two out of three objectives achieved the only thing left in our example is the hard-coded click functionality.
 For the click functionality we want the selection of the active menu item (and any other core menu functionality) to be re-used and at the same time allow for some custom user specified functionality to be run (in our case: alerting which url we are transitioning to).

 Let's take the same approach we took for menu items: We first create an *AlertTransition* function on the controller scope and move the alert functionality over from the directive: